Swiip/jquery-springmvc-jpa/README.md

 This repo is in constant evolution but you can find in branches the major architectures switch.
 At this time, there is one old branche which is jQuery UI that I replaced by BackboneJS (I know that the two technologies are not the same but I still replaced on by the other).

+This version is less ambitious than the previous one as there is only read only features, I apologize but have unfortunatly my own planning constraints.

 My goal is to fully comment the code and the Git repository to explain how the different technologies are integrated.

 ## Chosen technologies